Mercury-HPC/Mercury-HPC.github.io/documentation.md

 ### Available Plugins

-* _BMI_: The BMI library itself is no longer under active feature development beyond basic maintenance, but the the BMI Mercury NA plugin provides a very stable and reasonably performant option for IP networks when used with BMI's TCP method *Technical notes*:
+* _BMI_: The BMI library itself is no longer under active feature development beyond basic maintenance, but the BMI Mercury NA plugin provides a very stable and reasonably performant option for IP networks when used with BMI's TCP method *Technical notes*:
     * Low CPU consumption (e.g., idles without busy spinning or using threads)
     * Supports dynamic client connection and disconnection.